- Placement– This is the movement of cash from its source into another institute or entity.

 - their residential address and date of birth

-we require a government issued document i.e a passport, utility bills, bank statements or any other official documents.
-Other sources could be electoral register and information from credit reference agencies such as Experian, Equifax and any other to identify the person.
+- we require a government issued document i.e a passport, utility bills, bank statements or any other official documents.
+Other sources could be electoral registers and information from credit reference agencies such as Experian, Equifax and any other to identify the person.

 Applying customer due diligence measures